3D Print QR Codes That Actually Scan

 Best STL Settings for 3D Printed QR Codes

-Set size, relief, base thickness, and quiet zone before exporting printable STL geometry.
+Set size, raised height, backing thickness, and clear border before exporting printable STL geometry.

 QR Code Thickness Guide

-Choose base thickness and QR relief depth for durable, scannable 3D printed QR codes.
+Choose backing thickness and raised height for durable, scannable 3D printed QR codes.

 QR Code Printability Checklist

-Check size, quiet zone, relief, material, slicer preview, and real scan conditions before production.
+Check size, clear border, raised height, material, slicer preview, and real scan conditions before production.

 3D Print QR Starter Guide